Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 #### Setting off other kinds of clauses
 * To set off certain kinds of clauses with a comma or other punctuation for clarity.
-* A  couple of specific placeds where commas are a good idea.
+* A  couple of specific places where commas are a good idea.
 	* In general, put a comma before the word *which* at the start of a nonrestrictive clause.
 	* in general, put a semicolon or a period or a dash before a conjunctive adverb, such as *otherwise*, or *therefore*, and put a comma after the conjunctive adverb.
 * In general, don't use a comma before the causal conjunction *because* unless it is being used at the start of a nonrestrictive clause.